 Amendments to the Bylaws

 Revisions and amendments to these bylaws may be made by a two-thirds vote of the Executive Board.
 Copies of the proposed amendment shall be sent to each board member along with the notice of the meeting at least fifteen (15) days prior to the meeting date.
 If an action under a proposed amendment would be greater in scope than the proposed amendment of which the Board received notice, it may not be acted upon at such a meeting, and a new meeting must be called for this purpose.
 An affirmative vote of two-thirds of the board members present and voting shall be necessary to adopt any amendment or modification to these bylaws.
-Once changes have been adopted they can be found on the Young Leaders @ UR website.
+Once changes have been adopted they can be found on the Emerging Leaders @ UR website.

 The Emerging Leaders @ UR may be dissolved by an affirmative vote of seventy-five percent (75%) of the membership, with the option to be reestablished under the same guidelines or modified if necessary at any given time.